 BRCC’s 2012 fall enrollment exceeded 8,200 students.
 The college is already looking to the future, with a plan that will result in the construction of new buildings and the capacity to service a still-growing student population.
 Originally designated to serve its local eight-parish area, BRCC has evolved into a major center of education, with a diverse student body that reflects increasing statewide, national, and international representation.
-Despite the College’s incredible growth and its continual development, its mission is unchanged: To provide world-class education, allow access for all, and be a sustaining resource in the economic development of the state of Louisiana.
-These principles guide Baton Rouge Community College as it continues to expand, develop, and evolve in assuming its rightful place as an academic capital of learning for the 21st century.
+Based on the College’s incredible growth and its continual development, the institution boasts a strong mission statement: To be the preferred provider of talent for a global marketplace.
+The statement guides Baton Rouge Community College as it continues to expand, develop, and evolve in meeting the educational and workforce needs of the 21st century.

 Educational opportunities are offered by BRCC without regard to race, color, age, national origin, religion, gender, or disability.

-The Director of Counseling & Disability Services, Ms. Wendy Devall, has been designated as the college’s 504/ADA Compliance Officer.
+The Director of Counseling & Disability Services has been designated as the college’s 504/ADA Compliance Officer.
 Any person with a disability who needs assistance should contact the Director at (225)216-8503 or report to the main office which is located in the Magnolia Building Office 126.

 BRCC does not discriminate on the basis of gender in admission to or employment in its educational programs or activities.
-The College’s Title IX Coordinator is Dr. Teresa Jones and she can be reached at 225-216-8071.
-The mailing address for Title IX matters Baton Rouge Community College, C/O Dr. Teresa Jones, 201 Community College Drive, Baton Rouge, LA 70806.
+The College’s Title IX Coordinator is Ms. Arboneaux and she can be reached at 225-216-8206.
+The mailing address for Title IX matters Baton Rouge Community College, C/O Ms. Arboneaux, 201 Community College Drive, Baton Rouge, LA 70806.
 The Family Educational Rights and Privacy Act of 1974 (FERPA, also referred to as the Buckley Amendment) is a federal law regarding the privacy of student records and the obligations of the institution related to the release of and access to such records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds which are administered by the Secretary of Education withheld.